About Paul Brunton

-Nowadays, truly ecumenical conferences abound, while eclectic and independent spiritual teachers, guides, gurus, and coaches are no further away than our phone books.
+Nowadays, truly ecumenical conferences abound, while eclectic and independent spiritual teachers, guides, gurus, and coaches are no further away than our smart phone!
 Even while the West was first looking to the East for mysticism, it began to discover that even its own primary religion—science—was unstable, intangible, and deeply interlocked with the consciousness of the observer.
 And of course in these lattermost years, the Internet has created an entirely new level of interchange, information access, and inspiration.

 We see the record of this change in PB’s own journey.
 He began life with a natural skill in meditation, some occult talent, and a strong background in Christian Science.
 He was born with an open heart, a powerful will, and a sense of the true meaning of consciousness—and the power buried therein.
 These traits stood him in good stead as he, like few before him and many, many after him, made the journey to the Spiritual East, starting with India and Egypt.
-Over the course of his life he lived on every continent, camped in well-worn tents, dined with Kings and Rajahs in their palaces, and chatted with common folk across the globe.
+Over the course of his life he lived on every continent, camped in well-worn tents, dined with Kings and Rajahs in their palaces, and chatted with common folk across the globe (see "My Reminiscences of PB").
 A man of boundless energy and infinite curiosity, he crafted a peripatetic life like no other.
 We know that he lived in Mexico, Bolivia, New York, California, Ohio, Hawaii, Japan, China, Greece, New Zealand, Australia, India, Tehri Garwhal, Egypt, Austria, Spain, Italy and finally Switzerland; but, since he kept no record of his whereabouts, it is likely that this is only a partial list!

 During the last months of his life PB was reading philosophic, theological, and even occult journals, books, and articles.
-Perhaps the text that held his greatest attention was MacKenna’s translation of Plotinus.
+Perhaps the text that held his greatest attention at the end was MacKenna’s translation of Plotinus.
 He read a variety of newspapers as well; sometimes he read the local paper and sometimes the newspapers of a particular nation that held his interest, but most frequently he read the International Herald Tribune and The New York Times.
 His command of current events and popular spiritual movements was extraordinary.